 You’ll arrive back in Lempur generally by late afternoon or early evening.
 Stay in a homestay in Lempur, or continue an hour’s drive back to a hotel in Sungai Penuh.

-*Note: While this itinerary is for four days, it can easily be extended another day, which would add significantly more time jungle trekking within primary rainforest habitat, and a visit to a remote waterfall.
+*Note: While this Sumatra jungle trekking itinerary is for four days, it can easily be extended another day, which would add significantly more time hiking within primary rainforest habitat, along with a visit to a remote waterfall.
 Alternatively, you could trim it down by a day to make it a three day/two night affair, still hitting all of the lakes, but slightly less time within primary forest.
 Let us know what best fits for you and we’ll make it happen!

 Difficulty: Moderate.
 While the landscape isn’t too steep at any points, endurance is necessary for a four day trek.